kura-labs-org/c4_deployment-9/Deployment-instructions.md

     eksctl create nodegroup --cluster cluster02 --node-type t2.medium --nodes 2

-- The above commands will allow you create your nodes on a t2.medium instad of a m5.large
+- The above commands will allow you to create t2.medium nodes instad of a m5.large nodes
 ```
 3. Create a VPC with the following components:
     - 2 Public subnets